TDS Telecom vs. Xfinity Internet plan comparison

 If you use your own equipment, unlimited data costs an extra $30 per month for lower tier plans, but is included for plans of at least 1 Gbps.

-With TDS, you’ll get around-the-clock tech support, including phone calls, online chat, and remote internet sessions (during which a technician logs into your computer remotely to troubleshoot your connection).
+Like most internet service providers, TDS gets mixed reviews from customers, but overall it seems about average.
+You’ll get around-the-clock tech support, including phone calls, online chat, and remote internet sessions (during which a technician logs into your computer remotely to troubleshoot your connection).

 If you want help with more than your connection, you can pay around $13 per month for a Remote PC Support subscription.
 With it, you can get help with network security, optimizing your computer, and setting up your devices.
 Without the subscription, you’ll pay around $50 each time you need these services.
 If you’re tech savvy, you’ll save a lot by skipping the subscription.
 But if you think you’ll need help at least once per quarter, the subscription will be cheaper.

-The Xfinity internet customer experience is kind of a mixed bag.
+The Xfinity internet customer experience is a mixed bag.
 On the one hand, you have reliable service, with the option for unlimited data if you want it.
-This makes for a great day-to-day experience.
+This makes for a great day-to-day experience with Xfinity.

 On the other hand, Xfinity internet has a spotty customer service track record.
-Technically, it ranks above average on customer surveys (4).
-That said, we all remember the memes from a few years ago.
-While customer service seems to be improving (based on survey scores, at least), not everyone has a great experience, and we still see a lot of complaints about billing issues and miscommunication between the company and the techs it hires.
+It ranks above average on customer surveys (4).
+While customer service seems to be above average, not everyone has a great experience, and we've seen some complaints about billing issues and miscommunication between the company and their technicians.

 If you need to connect with the company, we recommend using its customer service portal and downloading the Xfinity app first before trying to reach reps by phone.